kcartlidge/Newt/README.md

 This is *beta*.
 It works and is in active use.
 Make sure you check the database conventions in the contents (below).

+There are [pre-built executables](./builds) ready to run for Linux, Mac, and Windows.

 ---

 ## Contents